angular/angular/aio/content/guide/docs-style-guide.md

 The doc generation process consumes the markdown files in the `content/guide` directory and produces JSON files in the `src/generated/docs/guide` directory, which is also flat.
 Those JSON files contain a combination of document metadata and HTML content.

-The reader request a page by its Page URL.
+The reader requests a page by its Page URL.
 The doc viewer fetches the corresponding JSON file, interprets it, and renders it as fully-formed HTML page.

 Page URLs mirror the `content` file structure.
-A guide page URL is in the form `guide/{page-name}`. _This_ guide page is located at `context/guide/docs-style-guide.md` and its URL is `guide/docs-style-guide`.
+The URL for the page of a guide is in the form `guide/{page-name}`.
+The page for _this_ "Authors Style Guide" is located at `content/guide/docs-style-guide.md` and its URL is `guide/docs-style-guide`.

 <div class="l-sub-section">